Site icon Our Breathing Planet

 Iriomote Cat Distribution, Habitat, and Ecology

-Sadly, the delicate wonder of Nature that’s the Iriomote Cat has an extremely limited habitat range.
+Sadly, the delicate wonder of Nature and evolution that’s the Iriomote Cat evolved as native to a very limited habitat range.
 In fact, that zone of habitation ranks as the smallest endemic area of habitation of any known wildcat.
 It might surprise some to learn that it’s native to Asia.

-Even there, though, the animal only lives within a very tiny geographical area.
+Even there, though, the beautiful animal only lives within a very tiny geographical area.
 That appears in a portion of the country of Japan.
-Yet even there, it lives solely on a single island.
+Yet even there, the small mammal lives solely on a single remote island.
 That’s the tiny island of Iriomote, measuring just 112 sq mi (290 sq km) in total area.

-Further limiting its expanision opportunities is its very specific habitat requirement.
-The vast majority of known specimens live in one specific ecosystem.
+Further limiting its opportunities for expansion is its extremely specific habitat requirements.
+The vast majority of known specimens presently live in one specific type of ecosystem.
 That consists of the regions of subtropical forests.
 That habitat does, at least, cover roughly 90% of the island.

-Inside of that area, though, it also displays decided preferences for certain altitudes.
-The specifically evolved small mammal rarely appears at altitudes in excess of 656 ft (200 m) above sea level.
-The precise reason for this, however, still eludes its many researchers.
+Inside of that region, though, it also displays decidedly strong preferences for certain altitudes.
+The specifically evolved small mammal rarely appears at heights in excess of 656 ft (200 m) above sea level.
+The precise reason for this tendency, however, continues to elude its many researchers.

-Unlike most related species, the Iriomote Cat appears to be a primarily terrestrial type of wildcat.
-It will, however, climb trees, and even swim when necessary.
-It also evolved as nocturnal in nature, with the primary period of activity being during the twilight period.
+Unlike most related species around the world, the Iriomote Cat appears to be a primarily terrestrial type of wildcat.
+It does, however, climb trees, and even swim when necessary.
+The feline also evolved as nocturnal in nature, with the primary period of activity being during the twilight period.

-During the day, the wildcat prefers to remain in caves or hollow trees.
-As with most related species, it marks its territory.
+During the day, the wildcat prefers to remain in local caves or occasionally hollow trees.
+As with most related species, it also marks its territory.
 It’s also entirely carnivorous in its eating habits.
 That diet primarily consists of small varieties of birds, reptiles, fish, amphibians, and crustaceans.

 Species Sharing Its Range

-Check out our other articles on 7 Stunning Pacific Ocean Species, Alligator Snapping Turtle, Sacred Valley, Moon Orchid, Eastern Tiger Swallowtail, Bluespotted Ribbontail Ray
+Check out our other articles on 7 Stunning Pacific Ocean Species, Alligator Snapping Turtle, Sacred Valley, Moon Orchid, Eastern Tiger Swallowtail, Bluespotted Ribbontail Ray, Striped Possum

 Exit mobile version